Sodium ferric gluconate complex (Intravenous)

 Commonly used brand name(s)

 Sodium ferric gluconate complex injection is used to treat iron deficiency anemia (not enough iron in the blood).
 It is used in patients with kidney disease who are receiving dialysis and a medicine called epoetin to prevent anemia.
 Sodium ferric gluconate complex is an iron replacement product.

 Iron is a mineral that the body needs to produce red blood cells.
-When the body does not get enough iron, the number of red blood cells is lower than normal.
+When the body does not get enough iron, it cannot produce the number of normal red blood cells.
 This condition is called iron deficiency (iron shortage) or iron deficiency anemia.